fchanson/node-red-contrib-circularbuffer/README.md

 ### Usage

-This node provides a buffer of numeric data.
+This node provides a buffer of numeric data.<p>
-The input must be a Number contained into **msg.payload** and is added to the buffer You can define :
+The input must be a Number contained into **msg.payload** and is added to the buffer.<br>
+You can define :<br>

 - the size of the buffer.
 - if it is a circular buffer.
 - the sliding size if it is circular.

-In case of not circular buffer, an output message is sent each time the buffer size is reached and the buffer is cleared.
+In case of not circular buffer, an output message is sent each time the buffer size is reached and the buffer is cleared.<br>
-In case of circular buffer, an output message is sent each time the buffer size is reached and the first values (sliding_size) are removed from the buffer.
+In case of circular buffer, an output message is sent each time the buffer size is reached and the first values (sliding_size) are removed from the buffer.<br>
-Each output **msg.payload** contains :
+Each output **msg.payload** contains : <br>

 - buffer : the buffer.
 - sum : the sum of the buffer values.